anderspitman/anderspitman.net/entries/19/entry.md

 TCP connection to txt.anderspitman.net on port 3838, write a path in plaintext, and it will return the contents if found.
 I call it the newb protocol.

+Note that newb connections are **not encrypted**.
+If you want private browsing, you'll need to use HTTPS, either with cURL or a browser.

 If you don't have netcat, it's simple to write a newb client in your favorite language.
 Here's one in node: